arkeldi/ACPC-DIscord-Bot/README.md

 I decided that this was an essential implementation to take in deploying our bot.
 As a result, interactions are responsive and more robust, enhancing the overall user experience.

+This bot is hosted on AWS EC2 for faster response times, 24/7 online service and better management.
+I found out that AWS gives you a free 1 year trial so this was the best option for our bot!

 ## Features and Framework Workflow

 Main features include 2-step regsitration which syncs up with each user's Codeforces account, challenging and accepting duels, and completing duels with results based on problem-solving time